rdusanovic/node-cli-inventory-manager/README.md

 ## Intro

-This code runs a node js command line application.
+This code contains a node js command line application.

 The goal of this application is to provide a command line interface for an inventory management and order processing system.